Media and Communications: Regulatory Agencies

 The National Communications Institute of Mozambique (INCM) regulates and supervises the communications sector, as well as spectrum management of radio frequencies.
 The INCM grants licenses to communication services and monitors compliance with the legislation.
 They also promote the development of efficient media technology.
 Only available in Portuguese.

 The Communications Regulatory Authority of Namibia (CRAN) regulates the telecommunications, broadcasting, and postal sectors of Namibia.
-CRAN promotes competition among industries while also protecting the interests of consumers by providing easy, cheap, quality access to communications.
-The site provides information for consumers and stakeholders about events, procedures, and campaigns.
-PDF versions of licensing documents and various media releases are free to download.
+The CRAN site provides information for consumers and stakeholders about events, licensing, enforcement, and compliance.
+PDF versions of licensing documents and various media releases are also available.

 Nepal Telecommunications Authority (NTA) aims to make telecommunication services easily available to the public while also maintaining competition.
 NTA grants licenses to operators, and they also regularly monitor activities carried out by these providers to ensure high quality of service.
 NTA settles disputes for consumers and also between telecommunications providers.

 The Dutch Media Authority (CvdM) grants licenses to broadcasters of audiovisual content in the Netherlands.
 CvdM monitors compliance with this legislation and serves to protect consumers' interests by ensuring appropriate and accurate information in the broadcasts.
-CvdM also promotes the advancement of technology within the media sector and promotes more regulations on online advertising to provide monitored media content.
-Basic information about the structure of the agency and select reports are available in English, although the majority of the website is only available in Dutch.
+CvdM also promotes the advancement of technology within the media sector and promotes regulations on online advertising to provide monitored media content.
+The CvdM site contains news, regulations, and information about the organization and their responsibilities.
+Majority of the site is only available in Dutch, however, limited English features are available.

 The Broadcasting Standards Authority (BSA) oversees the entire broadcasting system, which includes TV and radio.
 The main purpose of the BSA is to deal with complaints through research and interpreting legislation and standards.
 They also serve to protect the rights of New Zealand residents by ensuring broadcasting services are available and affordable.
 Additionally, they provide news on recent developments in their complaints division and release periodic newsletters with updates of various broadcast outlets.